 To sharpen a circular saw blade at home, you should glue 220-grit sandpaper to a wood block that has a narrow enough edge and use it to individually file each blade tooth.
 After filing each tooth 5 to 10 times, the circular blade is fully sharpened.

 When I first learned circular sharpening, I was confused by the broad description my friend at the local lumberyard gave me.
 So I will be more precise.
-Here are the exact steps to sharpen circular saw blade teeth.

 Please note that most circular blades can be sharpened, but there are blades that are best left to specialists.
-I haven’t had a diablo blade in a while, but if I did, I’d not be sharpening it at home.
+I haven’t had a Diablo blade in a while, but if I did, I’d not be sharpening it at home.

 Can Diablo Saw Blades Be Sharpened?